Baby carriers

 ✅ Always keep baby's face clear

-Stay alert and listen to your baby’s needs
+Encouragement to be vigilant and listen to baby's needs

-Every baby is unique.
-What matters most is watching, feeling, adapting.
-Babywearing in winter is as much about instinct as it is about technique.
-And you’ve already got that instinct — because you’re tuned in.
-And that’s what really counts ❤️
+Each baby is unique.
+What matters is observing, feeling, adapting.
+Winter babywearing is as much about technique… as instinct.
+And you already know plenty, because you're attentive.
+And that's the most important thing ❤️